 Please please make sure all clothes, coats, shoes, wellies, PE kits are ALL NAMED.

-Please send your child with a named water bottle with fresh water in each day and a healthy snack.
+Please send your child with a named water bottle with fresh water in each day.

 We always need waterproofs and wellies in school as we are outside no matter what the weather.

-We have PE on Fridays so need to have our PE kits in school.
+We have PE on Fridays so need to come to school wearing their PE kit.

-We ask parents to read with their children every day.
-Children who read every day at home make much more rapid progress.
+We ask parents to read with their child's little wandle reading book each week.
+Children who read at home regularly make much more rapid progress.

 Phonics underpins so much of what we do.
 Please reinforce the sounds we have been learning at school when you are at home.